 From the first decommissioning projects, Perenco immediately chose to integrate all the resources, technologies and skills required.
 In a very new market with hardly any references, the company had to deploy all its know-how in engineering, create new processes, explore administrative procedures - especially regarding permits- and find suitable partners.
 Our oil expertise and agile operating methods have indeed brought real benefits.
 The Group's oil and gas expertise and its agile operating methods have been real benefits.

 A technical and economic challenge

 Such alternative choices make it possible to service projects in accordance with State regulations.
-For example, the United Kingdom mandates oversight bodies (OGA, BEIS, etc.) to ensure that decommissioning is carried out in a safe, environmentally sound and cost-effective manner.
+For example, the United Kingdom mandates oversight bodies (OGA, BEIS, etc.) to ensure that decommissioning is carried out in a safe, environmentally sound manner.

 An activity for the future

 Decommissioning represents a real challenge for the future as more and more fields will be affected.
 Perenco has made its reputation and success by challenging exploitation on marginal wells where larger companies are not as efficient.

 Decommissioning is for Perenco a new opportunity to develop its know-how, to show its capacity to create value and to perfect coherence with the founding spirit of the company, i.e. to create alternative, innovative and perennial models.

 Integrating the decommissioning activity also represents a real opportunity for employees who are looking for technological challenges with an environmental scope.
 Drilling engineers, project or production engineers are involved.